ibm-cloud-docs/vpc/file_storage_vpc_mounthelper.md

 ```
 {: screen}

-Adding the mount details to the `/etc/fstab` is not advised due to risk of the compute host getting hung in the mounting process at boot time.
+You're advised not to add the mount details to the `/etc/fstab` because it can cause the compute host to hang during boot.
 {: important}

 ### Mounting regional file share